tarasbaranovskyy/parking_app/README.md

 UPSTASH_REDIS_REST_TOKEN=your-token-here
 ```

-These variables enable the API to store and retrieve state from Redis, ensuring data survives across serverless invocations.
+These variables enable the app to store and retrieve state from Redis, ensuring data survives across sessions and devices.

 ## How does this work?